-Depending on how you choose to interact with Memories, Memories may collect your personal information when you contact, or are contacted by, Memories or its service providers by telephone, by email, through the Website, or when you complete a form or document and provide it to the Company.
+Depending on how you choose to interact with Memories, Memories may collect your personal information when you contact, or are contacted by, Memories or its service providers by telephone, by email, through the Website, or when you complete a form or document and provide it to Memories.
 More specifically, we collect personal information in circumstances including when:

 (a) a person signs up to become a Page Administrator or Guest User;

-(e) a User signs up to an email marketing list;
+(g) a User signs up to an email marketing list;

-(f) a User interacts with our social media services;
+(h) a User interacts with our social media services;

-(g) we meet with an organisation wishing to do business with Memories (and an individual from that organisation provides details);
+(i) we meet with an organisation wishing to do business with Memories (and an individual from that organisation provides details);

-(h) an individual enters into a transaction with us using a credit card or method other than cash;
+(j) an individual enters into a transaction with us using a credit card or method other than cash;

-(i) an individual enters a competition being run by Memories; and
+(l) an individual enters a competition being run by Memories; and

-Collecting information from third parties
+Collecting information from third parties.

 Memories may also collect information based on how you use its Website, including through 'cookies', web beacons and other similar technologies.

-Cookies are small text files that are transferred to your computer's hard drive through your web browser to enable the Company’s systems to recognise your browser and record non-personal information such as the date, time or duration of your visit and the pages accessed, for website administration, statistical and maintenance purposes (“Cookie Information”).
+Cookies are small text files that are transferred to your computer's hard drive through your web browser to enable Memories' systems to recognise your browser and record non-personal information such as the date, time or duration of your visit and the pages accessed, for website administration, statistical and maintenance purposes (“Cookie Information”).

-No attempt is made by the Company to use Cookie Information to personally identify you.
+No attempt is made by Memories to use Cookie Information to personally identify you.
 However, if Cookie Information is linked with personal information as set out above, this Cookie Information becomes personal information and will be treated in the same manner as the personal information to which it has been linked.

 You can remove or reject cookies by adjusting the settings on your web browser.
 Please note that some parts of the Website may not function fully for users that disable cookies.

 Where practicable, customers and others have the right to interact with us anonymously or using a pseudonym.
-Circumstances where it is not practicable, however, include where personal information is required to complete a credit card or account transaction.
+Circumstances where it is not practicable, however, include where Personal Information is required to complete a credit card or account transaction.

-Use of Personal Information
+7. Use of Personal Information

-(b) for use for the purposes of collection described in clause 2 above;
+(b) for use for the purposes of collection described in clause 4 above;

 (c) to respond to enquiries received from you;